 1. Independence.
-According to Article 58 of the Basic Law of the Hong Kong Special Administrative Region, a Commission of Audit shall be established in the Hong Kong Special Administrative Region (HKSAR), which shall function independently and be accountable to the Chief Executive of the HKSAR.
+According to Article 58 of the Basic Law of the Hong Kong Special Administrative Region, a Commission of Audit shall be established in the Hong Kong Special Administrative Region (HKSAR).
+It shall function independently and be accountable to the Chief Executive.

 2. Audit Ordinance.
 The Audit Ordinance (Cap.
 122) provides for the duties and powers of the Director of Audit and for the auditing of and reporting on the public accounts.
-In the performance of his duties and the exercise of his powers under the Ordinance, the Director is not subject to the direction or control of any other person or authority.
+In the performance of his duties and the exercise of his powers under this Ordinance the Director shall not be subject to the direction or control of any other person or authority.
 The certification audit work carried out under the Ordinance is generally known as regularity audit.

 3. Reporting to the Legislative Council.
 According to the Audit Ordinance, the Director of Audit shall prepare and submit to the President of Legislative Council (LegCo) a report in respect of his examination and audit of the accounts of the Government.
 A copy of the report and certified statements shall be laid before LegCo.
-According to the Value for Money Audit Guidelines, the Director of Audit shall report his findings on value for money (VFM) audits in LegCo twice a year.
+According to the Value for Money Audit Guidelines, the Director of Audit shall report his findings on Value for money (VFM) audits in LegCo twice a year.

 4. Value for Money Audit Guidelines.
-VFM audit is carried out under a set of guidelines tabled in the Provisional Legislative Council by the Chairman of the Public Accounts Committee (PAC) in February 1998.
+VFM audits are carried out under a set of guidelines tabled in the Provisional Legislative Council by the Chairman of the Public Accounts Committee (PAC) in February 1998.
 The VFM Audit Guidelines were agreed between the PAC and the Director of Audit and accepted by the Government.